 If the organization is looking to just get certified then it does not much matter what type of consultant is hired.
 An organization should simply make sure the consultant has a good track record with helping agencies get certified and then choose the one that fits best with the organization.
 It should be cautioned, though, that “just being ISO certified” can lead to issues down the road regarding quality expectations, working with vendors who expect ISO certification, and how easy a transition will be when the latest ISO update is released.
 While ISO is about quality, one can easily find organizations that will turn a blind eye to processes and certify an organization, but this is not a route we would suggest anyone take.

 If an organization is looking to adopt ISO and make it part of the organization, then it really should consider all three points previously listed to ensure a quality consultant is hired.
 By setting a project goal of adopting ISO, the organization will need to be diligent in not only planning for the project internally but also in the hiring of the consultant.
 The consultant should understand the goal that the organization has and should be willing to commit the time and effort to see the project through.
 By adopting ISO, an organization will ensure it receives the best money for its ISO efforts and will be set with sustainable ISO quality for years to come.

 There are two routes that can be taken when adopting ISO: cheap and quick, or prepared and measured.
 While the first path can save an organization money in the short term, it can lead to lasting issues down the road.
-The second path, while it may cost more in the outset, can help organizations become better at what it does and ensure the standard it adopts is in place for years to come.
+The second path, while it may cost more at the outset, can help organizations become better at what it does and ensure the standard it adopts is in place for years to come.
 When considering hiring an ISO consultant we hope you will take each of these things to heart and maybe, at the end of the day, consider Cavendish Scott for your next ISO project.